-One of my old school rental car problems occurred in the early 1990s at a parking lot along the Icefields Parkway.
+One of my old school rental car problems occurred in the early 1990s at a parking lot along the Icefields Parkway, one of the most magnificent scenic drives in Canada.
 After a glacier hike, I realized that I did not have the car keys in my pocket.
 D’oh.
 Good news / bad news is that I locked them inside the car.
 After some time, I found someone with a metal clothes hanger.
 Between he and I, we were able to release the lock button.
 I believe it is next to impossible to lock keys inside current model cars with electronic door openers.

 For some rental car problems (like flat tire or locked keys), being a AAA member and calling their service hotline could be your best solution.